 Summary on the ISOLATE and ISOLATE Pro marketing

 Flare Audio make some damn good audio equipment but in that far more subjective world you can use marketing flights of fancy to describe your product.
 The move into hearing protection has brought them into a world of medical facts, well-documented and tested data and above all, a much greater need for honest accuracy.
 Flare however seem to still be using the hyperbole they are used to on the audio product side of things and this sits very very poorly in something as important as hearing protection.
-The ISOLATE and ISOLATE Pro plugs are good, and expensive, but they are just as good as other products on the market and absolutely do not live up to Flare's marketing claims, some of which are misleading, some of which have no basis in reality at all, and some of which make inaccurate and worrying statements on medical conditions which sufferers do not need to be reading.
+The ISOLATE and ISOLATE Pro plugs are good, and expensive, but they are just as good as other products on the market and absolutely do not live up to Flare's marketing claims as examined here, some of which are misleading, some of which have no basis in reality at all, and some of which make inaccurate and worrying statements on medical conditions which sufferers do not need to be reading.